DataDog/dd-sdk-go-testing/README.md

 ## Environment variables

-The following environment variables sets the configuration options of the sdk:
+The following environment variables set the configuration options of the sdk:

 | Name                  | Description                                        | Default             | Example       |
 |-----------------------|----------------------------------------------------|---------------------|---------------|